mckennapsean/dissertation/content/02-background.md

-## Bridging Flexibility into Visualization Design
+## Incorporating Flexibility in Visualization Design

 In a visualization design project where we worked with other types of designers (discussed in [@sec:formulation]), we discovered a disparity with how other